Last Updated on November 24, 2022 by Alfred Jenkins

 Swim the jig

-The swim jig retrieval has dual approaches: the topwater color and the bottom water column.
-For topwater column swim, you need to cast the jig and then quickly reel it back.
-It makes a V shape in the water, and you get the most bites in a short time.
+The swim jig retrieval has dual approaches: the top water color and the bottom water column.
+For topwater column swim, you need to cast the jig and reel it back quickly.
+It makes a V shape in the water, and you get the most bites quickly.
 In contrast, the bottom column jig swims.
 You cast the jig until it touches the bottom, then gradually retrieve the jig with bait touching the base.

-There are several types of anglers’ favorite jig heads, such as football jigs heads, swim jigs, casting jigs, and flipping jigs.
+There are several types of anglers’ favorite jig heads, such as football jigs, swim jigs, casting jigs, and flipping jigs.

-These kinds of jigs are suitable for rocky ledges and dams where you need banging and bouncing jigs.
+These jigs are suitable for rocky ledges and dams where you need banging and bouncing jigs.